thefrontside/microstates/README.md

   * `filter(fn: state => boolean): Microstate` - return a Microstate with filtered array.
 The predicate function will receive state of each element in the array.
 If you return a falsy value from the predicate, the item will be excluded from the returned microstate.
   * `clear(): Microstate` - return a microstate with an empty array.

-Many transitions on primitive type are similar to methods on original classes.
+Many transitions on primitive types are similar to methods on original classes.
 The biggest difference is that transitions always return Microstates.

 ## Type transitions